Bug report #1876

 NULL by default).

-#7 Updated by Regis Haubourg almost 7 years ago
+#7 Updated by Regis Haubourg about 7 years ago

 OK, got it better.
 It tried to type 'NULL', but I couldn't make it saved correctly in Postgis.
 I'm not able to reproduce again.. so it might be related to something else when commiting.
 I'll test furthermore.
 You can close the issue and sorry for the noise.